- Acerca del Hambre

 To understand how U.S. policies established structures of racial inequity that make people of color more likely to experience hunger and to learn more about the causes of today’s racial hunger, income, and wealth divides, please participate in the Racial Wealth Gap Learning Simulation.
 Dismantling these structures and applying a racial equity lens to current and future policies will move our country closer to racial equity.

-Bread for the World Institute developed this methodology and offers it as offered as a possible pathway for other organizations, policymakers, and implementing agencies to use in developing a racial equity lens for their work, whether inside or outside the nutrition field.
+Bread for the World Institute developed this methodology and offers it as a possible pathway for other organizations, policymakers, and implementing agencies to use in developing a racial equity lens for their work, whether inside or outside the nutrition field.
 Our hope is to build on this method for future projects.

 Achieving racial equity means that all people, regardless of race, have fair opportunities to enjoy equality.
 To ensure that the methodology contributed to this outcome, methods put the needs of communities of color at the center of the analysis.